minxinping0105/archipelago-hotstuff/README.md

 ## Troubleshooting

-### `data.sh` does not retrieve any log files
+### data.sh does not retrieve any log files

 The reason is likely to be missing `log` or `data` directories.
 Make sure that you have created them in the experiment-specific directory and have deployed them to all the machines defined in `hosts`.

-### the log files exist but there are no log entries in them
+### log files exist but they are empty files

-The reason is likely to be wrong configuration (e.g., wrong IP addresses or wrong order of IPs in server.hosts).
-Compare the configuration files you generated and the files we have provided in this repo, including `hotstuff/deploy/{exp-dir}/conf*/*`, `hotstuff/deploy/{exp-dir}/client.hosts` and `hotstuff/deploy/{exp-dir}/server.hosts`.
+The reason is likely to be wrong configuration (e.g., wrong IP addresses or wrong order of IPs in file `server.hosts`).
+Carefully compare the configuration files you generated with the files we have provided in this repo, including `hotstuff/deploy/{exp-dir}/conf*/*`, `hotstuff/deploy/{exp-dir}/client.hosts` and `hotstuff/deploy/{exp-dir}/server.hosts`.

-### the ordering phase log file contains many more entries than my consensus phase log
+### the ordering phase log contains many more entries than the consensus phase log

 The reason is likely to be insufficient hardware resources causing thread-scheduling starvation.
 This is likely to happen for local experiments since it simulates at least 4 server nodes on the same machine.
-But sometimes this can also happen in a distributed setting.
+But occasionally this can also happen in a distributed experiment.
 Potential solutions are

 - run the experiment again
-- increase the `stable-period` parameter in the configuration
 - decrease the `block-size` parameter in the configuration
+- increase the `stable-period` parameter in the configuration (note that this will also increase the consensus latency of Archipelago)
-- if possible, use more CPU cores for each server machine (we use at least 4 cores) and increase the size of thread pool (search for `nworker` in `hotstuff/examples/archipelago_app.cpp`)
+- if possible, use more CPU cores for each server machine (we use at least 4 cores) and increase the size of the thread pools (search for `nworker` in `hotstuff/examples/archipelago_app.cpp`)
-- if the latencies recorded in the consensus phase log show a routine pattern (e.g., repeat in a latency range), you may calculate the 50%, 90% and 99% latencies with `process.py` ignoring the length of the log file
+- if the latencies recorded in the consensus phase log show a routine pattern (e.g., repeat in a latency range), you could calculate the 50%, 90% and 99% latencies with `process.py` ignoring the length of the log file

 Another possibility is that the log file is too large (e.g., >150MB) and the OS decides to kill Archipelago before it finishes writing all the log entries.
-In this case, you may need to read the last few lines of `hotstuff/examples/archipelago_client.cpp`.
+In this case, you may need to read the last few lines of `hotstuff/examples/archipelago_client.cpp` where the client writes log files.
 Specifically, `elapsed.size()` and `elapsed_exec.size()` should be the number of log entries in the two log files.